 EOSDIS is designed as a distributed system.
 The DAACs, located throughout the United States, process, archive, document, and distribute data from NASA's past and current Earth-observing satellites and field measurement programs.

-Land, Atmosphere Near real-time Capability for Earth Observing System (LANCE)
+- Land, Atmosphere Near real-time Capability for Earth Observations (LANCE)

 ESDSWG focuses on the exploration and development of recommendations derived from pertinent community insights of NASA's heterogeneous and distributed Earth science data systems.

-NASA's ESDIS Standards Office (ESO) assists in formulating standards policy, coordinates standards activities within ESDIS, and provides technical expertise and assistance with standards related tasks within NASA's ESDSWG.
+NASA's ESDIS Standards Coordination Office (ESCO) assists in formulating standards policy, coordinates standards activities within ESDIS, and provides technical expertise and assistance with standards related tasks within NASA's ESDSWG.

-ESO conducts reviews of proposed standards, practices, and technical information relevant to the ESDIS Project mission.
+ESCO conducts reviews of proposed standards, practices, and technical information relevant to the ESDIS Project mission.
 Documents are reviewed as part of the ESDIS standards process.
 Approved documents are published and listed on the Standards and Requirements page, along with related technical information and useful ESDS references.
-ESO also leads the ESO Standards Interest Group (SIG) to facilitate discussion about data systems standards, conventions, and best practices relevant to NASA's EOSDIS.
+ESCO also leads the ESCO Standards Interest Group (SIG) to facilitate discussion about data systems standards, conventions, and best practices relevant to NASA's EOSDIS.